ed2022/E-Commerce_Bank_End/README.md

 * Satisfies all of the preceding acceptance criteria plus the following:

-  * Connects to a MySQL database using the [MySQL2](https://www.npmjs.com/package/mysql) and [Sequelize](https://www.npmjs.com/package/sequelize) packages.
+  * Connects to a MySQL database using the [MySQL2](https://www.npmjs.com/package/mysql) and [Sequelize](https://www.npmjs.com/package/sequelize) packages.- DONE

-  * Stores sensitive data, like a user’s MySQL username, password, and database name, using environment variables through the [dotenv](https://www.npmjs.com/package/dotenv) package.
+  * Stores sensitive data, like a user’s MySQL username, password, and database name, using environment variables through the [dotenv](https://www.npmjs.com/package/dotenv) package.- DONE

-  * Syncs Sequelize models to a MySQL database on the server start.
+  * Syncs Sequelize models to a MySQL database on the server start.-DONE

   * Includes column definitions for all four models outlined in the homework instructions.